-Fellow Artist, Natalie Dowse, has now created the most amazing design for this book which will be published later in 2019 as both a softback edition and a special limited hardback version.
+Fellow Artist, Natalie Dowse, has now created the most amazing design for this book which will be published in 2020 as both a softback edition and a special limited hardback version.

 All of the modern day writers have given permission for their work to be published free of charge and this non-profit fund-raising book will provide essential donations to the tri-service charity H4H (Help for Heroes).
 Images are produced with kind permission of the National Trust and West Dean Gardens and this Project is supported by the University of Portsmouth.

 This blog has provided the opportunity to expand on my research for the ‘England Remembered Book’ and to share this with you as I progress through the final stages of completing the book.
-Hopefully, you will find these posts interesting and join us for the crowdfunding and book launch events in Winter 2019.
+Hopefully, you will find these posts interesting and join us for the crowdfunding and book launch events (now delayed until) in Summer 2020.

 Further details on the England Remembered website will follow.